BSVogler/Caveland/README.md

 ============
 ![Wurfelengine logo](http://wurfelengine.net/images/logo_medium.png)

-Wurfelengine is a 2.5D isometric Java block world game engine build with the support of libGDX.
+Wurfelengine is a 2.5D isometric Java block world game engine build based on libGDX.
 The name comes from the german word for "cube(s)" ("Würfel") of which the terrain consists.

 If you want to use the engine for your game, prototype etc. take a look at the [wiki](https://github.com/Cbeed/Wurfel-Engine/wiki).